All Episodes

 But you can't escape it.

-You can't any time this hurricane was talked about, when they go and talk to a guest, some special meteorologist expert or hurricane specialist, there was always a link to climate change.
+You can't, anytime this hurricane was talked about, when they go and talk to a guest, some special meteorologist expert or hurricane specialist, there was always a link to climate change.

 And the media doesn't question it.

-The media doesn't oppose it, they don't question it, they never even doubt it.
+The media doesn't oppose it.

 They just report it.

-And when anybody comes along and does the job the media used to do, which is doubt and suspect what people in power tell us we get attacked because we are then portrayed as enemies of the state.
+And when anybody comes along and does the job the media used to do, which is doubt and suspect what people in power tell us, we get attacked because we are then portrayed as enemies of the state.

 I think that's really what's going on with the media these days.